the-danny-boy/DP4_Smart_Factory_Tracking/README.md

 The project objective is to investigate the applicability of novel computer vision methods for production line environments, working towards end-to-end traceability through persistent detection and tracking.
 The system should be capable of tracking items throughout the production line, as well as accumulating damage indicators between frames.

 ## Usage Information
-The project is developed using Python 3.8.7, and required libraries can be installed using the requirements.txt file.
-Alternatively, the supplied Virtual Environment can be used.
-The Virtual Environment can be activated using "Virtual_Environments\my-env\Scripts\activate.bat".
+The project is developed in Ubuntu 20.04.1 LTS, using Python 3.8.5.
+Required libraries can be installed using the "./requirements/linux-requirements.txt" file.

-The Data Generator is built using Unity 2020.2.0f1, with the High Definition Render Pipeline (HDRP).
+## Other Requirements
+This project uses the "multi-object-tracker" library developed by adipandas in order to speed up / streamline tracker implementation.
+Installation instructions can be found here if required: https://github.com/adipandas/multi-object-tracker

+This project also plans to use the Scaled-YOLOv4 detector, found at https://github.com/WongKinYiu/ScaledYOLOv4.
+This requires the "mish-cuda" library developed by thomasbrandon, which can be found at https://github.com/thomasbrandon/mish-cuda, or installed with "pip install git+https://github.com/thomasbrandon/mish-cuda/".

+Pytorch is also a planned requirement for the project.
+This can be downloaded from the official pytorch website (https://pytorch.org/get-started/locally/), along with the corresponding version of the Nvidia Cuda Toolkit (v11.0 is used here).